aetperf/aetperf.github.io/_posts/2024-12-12-Pizzerias_Around_the_World.md

 - Fictional entry: at least one pizzeria seems entirely fictional.
 - Missing entries: two pizzerias are missing.

-Overall, I estimate the dataset's accuracy at around 90% for downtown area.
+Overall, I estimate the dataset's accuracy at around 90% for the downtown area.
 However, it’s possible that the data is more reliable in other regions, or countries.